rmoff/rmoff-blog/content/post/writing_for_devs.md

 <!--more-->

+To begin with I want to cover briefly the motivations behind writing.

 ## Why Do **I** Write?

 Firstly, I like **to share information**.
 That could be a new [tool](https://rmoff.net/2021/03/04/quick-profiling-of-data-in-apache-kafka-using-kafkacat-and-visidata/) or [technique](https://lakefs.io/blog/data-engineering-patterns-write-audit-publish/) that I’ve learnt, [a clever trick](https://rmoff.net/2020/09/30/setting-key-value-when-piping-from-jq-to-kafkacat/) I’ve discovered, or sometimes away from the technical and into the realms of [life pondering](https://rmoff.net/2019/02/09/travelling-for-work-with-kids-at-home/) and [navel gazing](https://rmoff.net/2023/05/23/what-does-this-devex-engineer-do/).
 In the case of this very blog, it’s to share my thoughts on something that interests me.
 I could have written some notes and sent them directly back to the person who asked the original question, but if it was useful to them it’s hopefully useful to others—so therefore it’s worth writing up and publishing.

 The second reason that I’ll write is **to learn about something**.
 It’s one thing to hand-wave one’s way through a presentation.
 It’s another to commit pen to paper (well, bytes to disk) and [explain something](https://rmoff.net/2018/08/02/kafka-listeners-explained/).
 Quite often I’ll realise that there’s a gap—or gaps—in my knowledge that I need to explore first before I can properly write about something, and that’s the very reason that I do it.

 There are several pleasant side-effects from writing too.
 Anything in the public domain (such as your blog, but also open-source project documentation, etc) helps establish your credibility in an area and awareness by others of you.
-We may never reach the stratospheric heights of someone such as Kelsey Hightower, who has wowed a generation of developers with their [Tetris-playing skills](https://youtu.be/HlAXp0-M6SY?t=718), but being known as _that guy_ who wrote a really useful blog that helped others is still a really nice feeling. :)
+We may never reach the stratospheric heights of someone such as Kelsey Hightower, who has wowed a generation of developers with their [Tetris-playing skills](https://youtu.be/HlAXp0-M6SY?t=718), but being known as _that guy_ who wrote a really useful blog that helped others is still a really nice feeling :)

 ## HOW do I Write for Developers?

 ### 🛑 STOP!
-Watch This First🎥
+Watch This First 🎥

 Go and watch this excellent lecture called [The Craft of Writing Effectively](https://www.youtube.com/watch?v=vtIzMaLkCaM).
 It’s given by Larry McEnerney who is the Director of the University of Chicago’s Writing Program and knows a thing or two about writing.
 There are direct parallels between his observations on how and why academics communicate, and communication between developers.

-I’ve seen it recommended several times but to my embarrassment, the length (1hr+) put me off, but I wish it hadn’t as it’s superb.
-If you’d rather listen instead of watch you can use [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) to download it as audio (`--extract-audio --audio-format mp3`).
+👉🏻 I’ve seen it recommended several times but to my embarrassment, the length put me off—but I wish it hadn’t as it’s superb.

+_If you’d rather listen instead of watch you can use [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) to download it as audio (`--extract-audio --audio-format mp3`)._

 ### So, how do I write for developers?